Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Texas vs. Xavier Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.
+See the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite